 5. Air To Water Heat Pump

-The most environmentally friendly, this system converts the air to water heat and provides a constant heat at very low cost.
-Although the initial payment is high, the long term benefits of this brilliant system outweigh that initial cost.
+This system is the most environmentally friendly as it converts the air to water heat and provides a constant heat at very low cost.
+Although the initial payment can be high (reduced significantly over the last 5 years to less than £5k for the entire system), the long-term benefits of this brilliant system outweigh that initial cost.

 6. Electric Wall Heaters

-The electricity in Bulgaria is hit and miss so if it goes out, you would be left with no heat source but these eco-friendly wall heaters provide a good source of quick heat.
+The electricity in Bulgaria is hit and miss in some places (you can pay to upgrade your electricity cables and to a 3-phase connection) so if it goes out, you would be left with no heat source but these eco-friendly wall heaters provide a good source of quick heat.
 They weigh very little and can be hung, even from lightweight walls.

 The benefit of these heaters is that you can turn them on and off very quickly and they are highly responsive.
 The downside will be the cost of electricity and whether the electricity even works.

 It does appear as if there is Calor (equivalent)/LPG gas in Bulgaria but delivery to a large, above-the-ground-level tank is still non-existent.
 The biggest bottle I have found is 47kg.